Section 40-18-400 through Section 40-18-403, Code of Alabama 1975

-- The Port Credit may be utilized on a pro rata basis for entities taxes under Subchapter S or Subchapter K since the Act is silent on the issue.
+- The credit may be utilized on a pro rata basis for entities taxed under Subchapter S or Subchapter K.